 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1: Basic Services addresses the degree to which: B. Pupils in the school district have sufficient access to the standards-aligned instructional materials All students had State Board of Education approved, Common Core standards-aligned instructional materials in all classrooms as evidenced by the annual HESD Board of Trustees Sufficiency of Instructional Materials resolution that was adopted on 9/9/20.
 All students had State Board of Education approved, Common Core standards-aligned instructional materials in all classrooms as evidenced by the annual HESD Board of Trustees Sufficiency of Instructional Materials resolution that was adopted on 9/8/21.
+All students had State Board of Education approved, Common Core standards-aligned instructional materials in all classrooms as evidenced by the annual HESD Board of Trustees Sufficiency of Instructional Materials resolution that was adopted on 4/26/23.
 All students will have State Board of Education approved, Common Core standards-aligned instructional materials in all classrooms as evidenced by the annual HESD Board of Trustees Sufficiency of Instructional Materials resolution.